 They will be made from stitched fabric panels with perhaps some leather in parts and will have a Gore-Tex or similar internal membrane to make them waterproof.

 The ankle ‘cuff’ will be what is called ‘mid-height’, this allows for a degree of ankle support without feeling too stiff and restricting.
 It also protects from (shallow) water seeping over the top and twiggy debris and small stones getting into the boot.

-These boots are most suited to summer use in upland areas, hill paths and easier mountains in Ireland and the UK.
+These boots are most suited to summer use in the mountains, hill paths and easier mountains in Ireland and the UK year round.

 General purpose or ‘3-season’ Hiking Boots

 This style of boot has a higher ankle cuff to support the foot, the uppers will comprise some stitched fabric but may predominantly be made of leather for improved weather resistance and ruggedness.
 They will also have an internal waterproof membrane.

 There may also be a rubber ‘rand’ around the edge of the boot, this gives added protection against water ingress and against damaging the boots on rocky terrain.

 The sole pattern will be quite aggressive, with a distinct heel step, which serves to give better grip on slippery ground and in descent.
 The boots will feel a little stiffer and heavier as a result, but still with enough flexibility to make them comfortable to walk in.